wireapp/wire-server/docs/src/how-to/administrate/backup-disaster-recovery.md

     sudo service cassandra restart

-You can find a list of all keyspaces by doing: building
+You can find a list of all keyspaces by doing:

     ls /mnt/cassandra/data/